AnushaPB/wingen/paperex/simex/simex_notebook.md

 ## Load simulation results

-The following function loads the simulated data and subsets it for the example walkthrough.
+The following function loads the simulated data (produced by `run_simex.sh`) and subsets it for the example walkthrough.

 ``` r
 load_middle_earth(subset = TRUE)